Wednesday, 30 October 2013

 Dundee in the rain

 James, David and I went to Dundee on Wednesday evening to have dinner with Jamie and Aisling.
 Jamie booked a great restaurant called Byzantium.
 As its name suggests it has an Eastern feel, although the menu is varied.
 We all had meze for starters and they were delicious.
 For my main course I had butternut squash ravioli with tomato sauce which was delicious.
-We haven't seen Aisling since before her trip to Ghana so it was great to catch up and we all chatted about holidays and hill-walking.
 Our journey home was in heavy rain, but this did give me the opportunity to find out that the windscreen wipers on James' new car adjust their speed according to how heavy the rain is.
 What will they think of next?

 Since then I have been working working working and when I'm not working I have been thinking about work.
 Now it is the weekend hooray!
 However there is still a work connection because I am going on the last Duke of Edinburgh expedition of the season tomorrow and Sunday!